 Wood that has lost moisture due to evaporation over time is also less impacted by any changes in humidity, resulting in a more consistent sounding guitar regardless of seasonal changes or in the case of the travelling guitarist, changes of environment.

 Different timbers tend to dry out at different rates.
 Spruce (a commonly used top wood) is a good example of this as the changes in tonal quality and appearance are more noticeable compared to other tone woods.

-This is also why laminated tops e.g. sound boards constructed from pressed plywood layers as opposed to a solid piece may sound duller to some then than a solid top guitar.
+This is also why laminated tops e.g. sound boards constructed from pressed plywood layers as opposed to solid wood may sound duller to some than a solid top guitar.

 I’ve experienced this first hand when buying a new guitar a few years back.
 The staff member kept pointing me in the direction of a more expensive, more established brand of guitar but I kept coming back and playing the solid top cedar guitar at a lower price point which sounded considerably better to my ears despite being far less expensive.

 That’s not to say all laminate top guitars sound dull or are of a lower quality, not by any stretch.
 Taylor, Martin and Takamine all produce high level laminate top guitars, however there is more than just the tone to consider in these instances.